Structures in compressible magnetoconvection and the nature of umbral dots

-In the simulations we first relax a convectively unstable layer of perfect gas politropically stratified under gravity.
+In the simulations we first relax a convectively unstable layer of perfect gas polytropically stratified under gravity.
 Then, a vertical uniform magnetic field is imposed on a snapshot of the fully developed, statistically steady turbulent convection.
-After a statistically steady state of magnetoconvection is attained, the properties of this system are examined.
+After a statistically steady state of magnetoconvection is attained, we interpolate the results on a higher resolution mesh and resume the calculations.
+Upon reaching steady state again, the properties of this system are examined.
 We construct a series of models with different strengths of the imposed magnetic field.

-Section \ref{secnum} describes the setup of numerical model.
-Section \ref{secrsl} presents and discusses the results from the simulations and discusses these results, while Section \ref{seccon} concludes the paper.